flbdx/maskuni/README.md

    :mask: the mask which may refer to the previously defined charsets

   The characters ',' and '?' can be escaped by writing '\,' or '??'.

+ Bruteforce:
+  When the --bruteforce option is used, the last argument is a file which describes the constraints for generating the masks.
+Its syntax is:
+    :width:
+    :min: :max: :charset:
+    :min: :max: :charset:
+    ...
+  where the placeholders are as follows:
+   :width: the first line must contain the width of the masks
+   :min: the minimum number of occurrences of the charset on the same line
+   :max: the maximum number of occurrences of the charset on the same line
+   :charset: a charset
 ```

 ## Examples